marcelenzoholzer/marcelenzoholzer/README.md

 - 👋 Hi, I’m @marcelenzoholzer
-- 👀 I’m interested in Data Science, Statistics, Sociology, Economics, Psychology, and Philosophy!
+- 👀 I’m interested in Data Science, Statistics, interpretable Machine Learning, Psychology, and Philosophy!
 - 💞️ I have advanced skills in R programming (using tidyverse & data tables), basic knowledge in Python (Pandas & GeoPandas, NumPy, Matplotlib, Seaborn), HTML & CSS, and also know how to use IBM SPSS and Stata for data preparation, weighting, and analysis.